Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 Despite the impreciseness of the example it illustrates well the confusion involved in this interpretation of Kant's moral philosophy.
 Both Schweitzer and Satre argue as if moral philosophy should be a manual of action supplying technical solutions to all the problems of existence.
 But the dilemmas of life are not to be reconciled by manipulation.
 Ethical conduct to be meaningful must reveal a personality, not a mastery of causal connections.
 Kant understood this and based his whole moral philosophy on a transcendental experience.
 This implies, however, that the categorical imperative can give conditions only to a prior moral experience.
 Its universality expresses a feeling of responsibility towards humanity, its obligation testifies to a vision of an ultimate reality.

 The existentialists are right in their assertion that life involves action.
 But their demand that philosophy should offer absolute certainty tends to deny the uniqueness of the individual.
 The experience of freedom in a determined world implies that we can transcend necessity only by imparting our individuality to the inexorable unfolding of events.
 The existentialists emphasis on activity, however, reduces man to an atom, buffetted by fate, doomed to whirl in concentric circles until a stable constellation is achieved through an understanding of causal laws.
-But this confuses a physical state with an ethical
+But this confuses a physical state with an ethical norm.

-norm.
 Similarly, Schweitzer wants ethics to be a necessity of thought.
 This too expresses a quest for certainty in an uncertain world, a claim to wrest out of intellectual constructions an immortality which the experience of directedness denies.
 A necessity of thought can not occur in a vacuum.
 The moral experience, again, reveals a task, not an inevitable development.

 The young Frenchman's dilemma therefore was an aspect of the fatedness of existence not a refutation of the categorical imperative.
 No other person can ever feel the soul's dilemma in the ultimate crisis of life.
 Man must solve his problems with dignity, but alone.
 The categorical imperative can guide an attitude only if preceded by a transcendental experience of freedom.
 But experiences are personal and no outsider can possibly prescribe their content.
 Love is unique only to the lover.
 Philosophy can therefore never create an ethical system which constitutes a necessity of thought or provides technical solutions for all of life's problems.
 It is humanity's responsibility to give its own meaning to its own existence.
 The motive-force for this activity issues in the first instance from an inward experience which teaches man his limits and his intrinsic worth. [^1] This is the ultimate basis of human freedom, the condition for mankind's self-transcendence.

-The transcendental experience of freedom serves as the foundation of Kant's moral philosophy; the categorical imperative
+The transcendental experience of freedom serves as the foundation of Kant's moral philosophy; the categorical imperative provides the solution to the problem of reconciling universal applicability with personal experience.

+But Schweitzer offers another fundamental criticism. [^1] The union of ethical and epistemological idealism in Kant, implies - according to Schweitzer - that the noumenal reality which reveals itself as the moral law in man, operates as the objective principle in the physical world as well.

 [^1]: See post.
 "The Sense of Responsibility".

-provides the solution to the problem of reconciling universal applicability with personal experience.
-But Schweitzer offers another fundamental criticism. [^1] The union of ethical and epistemological idealism in Kant, implies - according to Schweitzer - that the noumenal reality which reveals itself as the moral law in man, operates as the objective principle in the physical world as well.
 If the phenomenal world discloses but the manifestation of a transcendental reality then the events brought about by causation are merely parallel appearances of occurrences which the intellect produces under the conception of freedom.
 Freedom and ethics thus become but a mode of necessity; an immanence rules all happenings, only the apprehension of which differs, but not its operation.

 This is a profound analysis, though not a necessary one.
 The causality of the physical world represents a mode of apprehending phenomena, not a property of their occurrence.
 The experience of freedom constitutes man's intuition of an ultimate world-order.
 But this does not mean that this transcendence is in fact the objective representation of the operation of numinal reality.
 On the contrary if numinal reality is approachable only by an inward experience, the mode of its operation in the physical world must, of necessity, remain undecided.

-Nevertheless, the tendency to equate man's experience of the moral law with the objective meaning of occurrences and thereby attributing an ethical sanction to phenomenal manifestations.
+Nevertheless, the tendency to equate man's experience of the moral law with the objective meaning of occurrences and thereby attributing an ethical sanction to phenomenal manifestations exists in Kant.
+It comes to expression in his philosophy of history, in which the duty to work for peace appears first as an emanation of the categorical imperative, only to stand revealed as the objective principle governing historical events.

 [^1]: Schweitzer op. cit. p.
 186 et. seq.

-exists in Kant.
-It comes to expression in his philosophy of history, in which the duty to work for peace appears first as an emanation of the categorical imperative, only to stand revealed as the objective principle governing historical events.

 The next section will deal with the problems raised by such a conception, and by the attempt to equate History with man's experience of morality.